 - Upload ONE set of documents per bidder number, regardless of the number of Form B’s you complete.
 Commonly owned and/or commonly controlled suppliers have additional requirements for financial documents.
 Please refer to the Special Instructions for Specific Bidder Types information below.
 Upload ONLY the required documents.
 Do NOT upload other documents such as bank references, personal financial statements of corporate stockholders, advertising materials, or bank statements.
 Only required documents will be evaluated; supplemental documents will be disregarded.
 The only exception to this requirement is that you may also upload additional information in the form of organizational charts or other supplemental information that explains your organization’s business structure or provides additional details about information reflected in your required financial documents.

-- To assist you in complying with all requirements, please refer to the Required Financial Documents by Business Type Chart and the Required Documents Checklist when preparing your documents.
+- To assist you in complying with all requirements, please refer to the Required Financial Documents by Business Type Table and the Required Documents Checklist when preparing your documents.

 - All required documents must be uploaded in Connexion by the close of the bid window.
 Mailed, faxed, emailed, or hand-delivered documents will NOT be considered.